-We tried to really treat the rack as an appliance and avoid using screens entirely and design only for the environmental scale, but we couldn't come up with a workable screenless solution, so we decided to make a control panel that detached from the main unit and used as little of the visual language of software as possible.
+We tried to really treat the rack as an appliance and avoid using screens entirely and design only for the environmental scale, but we couldn't come up with a workable solution, so we decided to make a control panel that detached from the main unit and used as little of the visual language of software as possible.
 We used Nokia wifi touch tablets as control panels.
+We love these tablets for prototyping.
+They have beautiful high resolution touchscreens, connect to the Net over Wifi, they have decent Web browsers, and they run Flash.
+The problem is that there's not that much screen real estate...